superbolt-x/Talk-to-Metabase-SB/developer-guide.md

    - Adding user-customizable guidelines content
    - Implementing role-based context variations
    - Adding collection-specific context information
-   - Implementing context refresh mechanisms

 ## Conclusion

 By following these guidelines, you can effectively extend and improve the Talk to Metabase MCP server.
 The pagination patterns established for dashboard and search resources provide a robust foundation for handling large datasets while maintaining performance and usability.

 Remember to maintain consistency with the existing code patterns and to thoroughly test your implementations, especially pagination functionality which requires careful validation of edge cases.

-**When implementing new tools, always include the context guidelines enforcement check** to ensure compatibility with the context system when `ACTIVATE_METABASE_CONTEXT=true`.

-The context guidelines system provides a powerful way to ensure Claude has proper instance-specific context before performing Metabase operations, leading to more accurate and contextually appropriate responses.
+The context guidelines system provides a simple way to ensure Claude has helpful instance-specific context when working with Metabase, leading to more accurate and contextually appropriate responses.

 Happy coding!